cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 This system aims to foster cooperation between countries to tackle global challenges like climate change, pandemics, financial crises, terrorism, and more.
 It brings together not just states but also non-state actors like NGOs, companies, and civil society groups, contributing to a diverse transnational civil society.
 Advocates argue that global issues require global solutions and coordination.

 However, Critics contend that global governance lacks formal accountability and transparency.
 There are vast inequalities between participants in terms of resources and influence.
 Powerful countries and corporations hold greater sway in shaping rules and norms.
 Poorer nations have limited ability to advocate their interests.
-With no world government, enforcement of agreements depends on voluntary compliance of sovereign states.
+With no world government, the enforcement of agreements depends on the voluntary compliance of sovereign states.

 Overall, while global governance holds promise in coordinating collective action, its decentralized and voluntary nature poses challenges.
 Striking an equitable balance of interests and ensuring all stakeholders have a voice remains an ongoing task.
 Democratizing global governance to make it more inclusive and accountable remains vital.